Blog

 Pepper (Healthcare)SoftBank RoboticsPatient interaction$20,000-$30,000

-Learn more about this transformative sector in our article on humanoid robots in healthcare.
+Learn more in our article on humanoid robots in healthcare.

 3. Retail Service Robots